 Sexual abuse within nursing homes is viewed as an especially grievous crime.
 The nursing home is intended to be a safe environment, existing to provide safety and care for all of its patients.
 In order to uphold a standard of safety, care, and trust, all nursing homes must establish safeguards to help prevent incidences of sexual abuse.
 Common safeguards include security clearance for visitors, outer doors kept locked at night, frequent welfare checks on patients, and background checks for staff.
 It is also necessary that nursing home staff be trained to recognize and report sexual abuse.
 Caregivers and medical professionals are required by law to report any suspected case of abuse.

 Lawsuits Regarding Elder Sexual Abuse in Nursing Homes

 Unfortunately, sexual abuse is known to occur in nursing homes and extended-stay facilities.
 In one case described within the Marquette Law School journal Marquette Elder’s Advisor, a male resident was found attempting to rape an elderly female patient.
-According to case files, “the male resident had an extensive history of inappropriate sexual contact, fondling, and propositioning of female staff and residents.
-Facility staff [was] aware of this resident’s sexually aggressive behavior, but failed to take protective measures to prevent abuse.”
+According to case files, “the male resident had an extensive history of inappropriate sexual contact, fondling and propositioning of female staff and residents.
+Facility staff [were] aware of this resident’s sexually aggressive behavior but failed to take protective measures to prevent abuse.”

 In another case described in a Pennsylvania brochure, a female resident was also sexually abused by a fellow resident.
 The victim was an elderly woman who suffered from dementia and was unable to dress or undress without assistance.
 In this instance of sexual abuse, staff members found her and another resident nude in her bed.
 A staff member with a guilty conscience reported the incident to a family member months later.
 Upon investigation, it was learned that the management of the nursing home allowed residents to kiss or fondle each other despite the inability of some patients to give consent.